mikecann/mikecann.co.uk/public/posts/tinkering-with-the-internet-computer/post.md

 });
 ```

-And because its just an RPC the typescript definitions for your actor are easily generated.
+And because its just an RPC the typescript definitions for your actor are easily generated 💯.

 # Queries vs Mutation